Irish government asks IAG for additional commitments on Aer Lingus

-DUBLIN (Reuters) - Ireland’s transport minister said the government was still considering a bid for Aer Lingus AERL.I by the owner of British Airways (ICAG.L), but listed additional concessions that it would need in order to support the bid.
+DUBLIN, Feb 24 (Reuters) - Ireland’s transport minister said the government was still considering a bid for Aer Lingus by the owner of British Airways, but listed additional concessions that it would need in order to support the bid.

 Paschal Donohoe said the government would require more information on the implications of the merger on employment and transatlantic growth potential.